neurodynamic/neurodynamic_contract/README.md

 ####In short:

-You ([CLIENT COMPANY]) are hiring us ([MY COMPANY]) to [PROJECT NAME OR DESCRIPTION] for the estimated total price of [total] as outlined in our previous correspondence.
+You ([CLIENT COMPANY]) are hiring us ([MY COMPANY]) to [PROJECT NAME OR DESCRIPTION] for the estimated total price of [TOTAL] as outlined in our previous correspondence.
 Of course it's a little more complicated, but we'll get to that.

 ###What do both parties agree to do?